Skip to content

 Here’s a side-by-side comparison of the two:

-Benjamin Moore Palace Green on half of a living room wall vs peale green on the other half, behind a blue velvet sofa and bright cushions.
+Benjamin Moore Palace Green on half of a living room wall vs peale green on the other half, behind a wood hallway table.

 Dark Warm Green Paint Colors